arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

 ## Deliverables

+The beginning work of this proposal will take place in the VSCodeNeovim project.
+(VSCodeNeovim is a fork of VSCodeVim and is owned by this proposal's mentor, Chillee.)
+Once VSCodeNeovim is working sufficiently well, we will merge our `nvim` integration back into VSCodeVim to expand our user base.
+After the `nvim` integration is stable, we will phase out the existing Vim emulation.
+We will wrap up the end of the proposal with time for bug fixes and enhancements.
+Ultimately, we will provide a stable, predictable, and complete Vim editing experience to VS Code users.

 Completion of this proposal will yield:

+TODO: expand the following list with details from the document from Chillee

 1. A working `nvim` integration within VSCodeVim, with as many of the following addressed as possible:
     - Multicursor support